utkarsh-90/car-price-predictor/README.md

 # Car Price Predictor

 Predict your used car’s price in seconds, right in your browser.
-This is a simple Flask web app powered by machine learning—just enter your car details and get an instant price estimate.
+This is a simple Flask web app powered by machine learning just enter your car details and get an instant price estimate.

 ---